cnlohr/cnlohr_tricks/README.md

 This is performing a DFT.
 If all you are looking for is a single value, DFTs are massively faster than FFTs.

+It is important to remember that the sprev, and sprev2 contain sufficient information to reconstruct the real and imaginary values from the input signal.
+So it is fundamentally performing both a cosine and sine transform simultaneously.

 ```c
 #include <stdio.h>
 #include <math.h>